I5UCC/VRCTextboxSTT/README.md

 - ~~Allow use of finetuned models.~~ Done.
 - ~~Allow translation into and from different languages.
 M2M100 using ctranslate2~~ Done.
 - ~~remove the need for building the program, enable OTA updates.~~ Done.
-- Implement Text To Speech [silero-tts](https://github.com/snakers4/silero-models#text-to-speech) (Currently in work)
+- Implement Text To Speech [silero-tts](https://github.com/snakers4/silero-models#text-to-speech)
+- Linux Support
 - Documentation of features in wiki

 ## Donate